Week 04 Embedded Programming

 This week was a fun one (they have all been fun, but this was the less stressful fun)!
 Most of my work was conversing with Claude AI and working through issues, so at the end I asked it to write up what we had worked on and I'll add to it.

-This week I worked with three different microcontrollers, each with a different architecture, toolchain, and programming approach:
+This week I worked with four boards, but only three different microcontrollers, each with a different architecture, toolchain, and programming approach.
+The Raspberry Pi Pico H and the XIAO RP2040 use the same RP2040 chip but have different pinouts and form factor.

 | XIAO RP2040 | XIAO ESP32-C6 | ATtiny412 | Raspberry Pi Pico H | |